kayleorantes/MITdormcraft/src/design-overview.md

 * **`DesignPost`**: The core content concept.
 It links a `User` and a `RoomTemplate` to a piece of content (an image and description) but is completely unaware of social interactions.
 * **`Engagement`**: The social layer.
 This concept is responsible for all comments and upvotes related to a `DesignPost`, but it doesn't store any of the post's actual content.

-This separation ensures that the system is robust and extensible.
-For example, we could add a new type of engagement (like "bookmarks") by only modifying the `Engagement` concept, with no changes needed to any other part of the application.
+This structure ensures the system is robust and easily extensible.
+For instance, adding a new feature (like "bookmarks") requires modifying only the `Engagement` concept, with no changes needed to any other part of the application.

----

-### ## 💡 Interesting Moments in Development
+## 💡 Interesting Moments in Development

 Here are 5 key moments from the implementation process.
 Each represents a significant learning step or a problem-solving discovery.